 Poaching Eggs without an Egg Poacher

-Take a look at the following two methods to make perfectly poached eggs without using egg poaching cups or pan.
+Take a look at the following two methods to make perfectly poached eggs without using egg poaching cups.

 1. Using the Julia Child Method

-This method requires preboiling the egg before poaching it to make sure it retains its shape.
+Her method requires preboiling the egg before poaching it to make sure it retains its shape.
 Preboiling helps keep the egg whites from spreading in the water and minimizes the cooking time as well.
-This method is going to seem a bit nutty when you first read it but trust Julia on this, she knows what she is talking about.

 What you need: